AjithPanneerselvam/Distributor-Problem/README.md

 **Time Complexity**
 - Insertion - O(logn)
-- Search = O(log n)
+- Search - O(log n)

 **Space Complexity - O(n)**

-Say, k INCLUDE permissions are needed to be assigned to Distributor Y by Distributor X, then it will take O(k logn) time for this operation, where k is the number of permissions to be added to X's permission list and n is the number of INCLUDE permissions of X.
+Say, k INCLUDE permissions are needed to be assigned to Distributor Y by Distributor X, then it will take O(k logn) time for this operation, where k is the number of permissions to be added to Y's permission list and n is the number of INCLUDE permissions of X.